Academic Awards and Honors

 Exceptional Individual Honors

-- Senior Paul Steffan was selected from more than 100 applicants to compose the Illinois High School Theater Festival’s All-State production of “Almost Maine.”
+- Graduate Paul Steffan was selected from more than 100 applicants to compose the Illinois High School Theater Festival’s All-State production of “Almost Maine.”

-- Paul Steffan and Michelle Zheng were two of WREX’s Top of the Class award winners, designed to recognize students for academic excellence.
+- Graduates Paul Steffan, Michelle Zheng, and Alex Nunez were selected as WREX’s Top of the Class award winners, designed to recognize students for academic excellence.

-- Christina Shields and Michelle Zheng were named Rockford Register Star Young American award recipients.
+- Graduates Christina Shields, Luke Miller, and Michelle Zheng were named Rockford Register Star Young American award recipients.
 Honoring outstanding teenagers since 1957, Young Americans is a program designed to recognize students who have excelled academically and demonstrated exemplary character and leadership.